Are you an aspiring author, want to become a better writer, or looking for good books on writing?

 The popular bestseller is sharing his experiences, writing habits and crucial advice for aspiring writers to help them reach the milestone of what he has achieved in writing.

-This memoir gives the glimpse into the mind of the master in writing.
+This memoir gives a glimpse into the mind of the master of writing.